arnovb-github/PoshCommence/readme.md

 `Get-CmcFieldValues CategoryName Field1Name, Field2Name`

 Providing (an array of) related columns involves some more work.
-You have to define them.
+You have to explicitly define them like this:

 ```powershell
 $rc = New-Object -TypeName PSCommenceModules.RelatedColumn